kukii83/MST-group5/README.md

 ### Instructions
 1. Clone or download this repository containing boruvka.py.

-2.Open your terminal or command prompt in the project directory.
+2. Open your terminal or command prompt in the project directory.

-3.Execute the script:
+3. Execute the script:

 ```
 python boruvka.py